Curricular Practical Training

 Requirement to Complete: All academic requirements for CPT-IS must be satisfactorily completed within the term for which the student has registered for CPT-IS.
 Failure to complete the CPT-IS academic requirements would render your employment "unauthorized" and be a violation of your immigration status.
 For any student who gets a "U" grade, such sanctions may include forfeiture of the post-graduation OPT allotment and the possibility of working in the United States on any other visa.

 Registering for more than one CPT-IS: Master's degree students may NOT request a second CPT-IS (EAS 897).
-U.S. Immigration requires that the academic enrollment for a second CPT request must be a departmental Independent Study (599) pre-approved for academic credit towards degree and for which the student will be charged tuition.
-The only available option for a second CPT is a part-time OPT request.
-If you have further questions, please consult with the Office of International Programs directly.
-On a case-by-case basis, Ph.D. candidates may request additional enrollments in CPT-IS to continue ongoing dissertation research.
+Master’s students who wish to obtain a second off-campus employment authorization must apply for part-time OPT.
+If you have OPT questions, please consult International Student and Scholar Services directly.
+On a case-by-case basis, Ph.D. candidates may request additional enrollments in CPT-IS if required to complete dissertation research.